oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

     ...
 }
 ```
-As the `document-api` must be configured as an OAuth2 resource server, add the following properties:
+As the `document-api` must be configured as an OAuth2 resource server, add the following properties to `application.yml`

 ```yml
 # application.yml